 "A gifted and fiercely committed baritone whose voice is spacious and reverberant."

-“Wes Mason has the vocal and dramatic chops for the eponymous hero.
+“Wes has the vocal and dramatic chops for the eponymous hero.
 Virile, handsome, energetic, he played Hamlet as more madcap than melancholic.
 This was a performance to remember.”

 -Willard Spiegelman, Opera News